 Giroux (cited in Dalal, 2014) pointed out that the teacher education system is caught up in a misleading paradox.
 On the one hand, teacher education programs are responsible for providing the necessary knowledge, skills, and attitudes that are desirable for 21st-century teachers.

-This is achieved with the goal of improving their skills and attempting to help them appreciate the learning process in a holistic way.
-On the other hand, they themselves were nothing more than pure reproductive institutions replicating social inequalities, both economically and socially, and morally.
+This is achieved to improve their skills and attempt to help them appreciate the learning process holistically.
+On the other hand, they were nothing more than pure reproductive institutions replicating social inequalities, both economically and socially, and morally.
 They appear to reduce the imagination and excitement of the learners and allow them to respond to the demands of a society that abides by the rules and concepts devised for them.

 However, these educational institutions have the impression of being impartial.
-Recently, several scholars have tried to examine and understand this whole scenario in light of the fact that the institutions that are supposed to be creating individual citizens are actually proving to be state entities that are essentially reproducing the people who should be.
+Recently, several scholars have tried to examine and understand this whole scenario because the institutions that are supposed to be creating individual citizens are proving to be state entities that are essentially reproducing the people who should be.
 Around the same time, though, it is necessary to note that these problems are themselves of a political type.